When there is an emergency on an airplane…

 Post incident report / root cause analysis

 Accidents are things that could never have been foreseen.
-Incidents happen when warning signs are ignored or proper best practices weren’t instituted.
+Incidents are foreseeable and happen when warning signs are ignored or proper best practices weren’t instituted.

 What are the lessons learned